4.1 Tracking Emissions Over Time

 4.1.3.4 Discovery of Errors That Are Individually Significant or Cumulative Errors That Are Collectively Significant

-If a reporting company discovers errors in its calculation of base-year
+If a reporting company discovers errors in its calculation

-required to recalculate the base-year emissions.
+significant, it is required to recalculate the base-year emissions.
+The

 Company C, a calendar-year-end company, reports GHG